nazariosoftwarellc/nazariosoftwarellc.github.io/src/posts/better-times-about.md

 - Banners telling you to "Open in the app"
 - Newsletter signup boxes
 - Buttons telling you to "Share the Times"
+- Privacy-invasive tracking

-Enjoy the NYT's award-winning journalism with a web experience carefully crafted to respect the user.
+Better Times lets you enjoy the NYT's award-winning journalism with a web experience crafted to respect the user.

 ### Features we won't do